Penny Pinchers Dodge Cuts At University Of Michigan

 TAMARA KEITH: It's simple.
 The University of Michigan cut costs by focusing on the little things.

-Mr. RYAN SKELLEY (Custodian): Let's see, I think its Monday and Wednesday I do the third floor.
+RYAN SKELLEY: Let's see, I think it's Monday and Wednesday I do the third floor.

 KEITH: Cutbacks from trash pickups and a push to get employees to recycle more combined for some serious savings, says Richard Robben, the university's head of plant operations.

-Mr. RICHARD ROBBEN (Director of Plant Operations, University of Michigan): The net benefit was about 600,000 a year.
+RICHARD ROBBEN: The net benefit was about 600,000 a year.
 Incredible.
 You take little things, multiply it by the size of the university, and it really adds up to big numbers.

-Dr. TERRENCE MCDONALD (Dean, University of Michigan): We had to do a 10 percent budget cut that year.
+TERRENCE MCDONALD: We had to do a 10 percent budget cut that year.

 KEITH: At the time he was only interim dean and he says it was an awful experience.